RENCI/edsreanalysisdoc/README.md

 Accessing the RENCI/NOAA Reanalysis Datasets
 </h1>
 <h3 style="text-align: center;">
-V1.01, 13 Oct 2022
+V2.00

+10 Jan 2024

-Written by Jim M. McManus, Jeffrey L. Tilson, and Brian O. Blanton, RENCI
+Written by  Brian O. Blanton, Jim M. McManus, Jeffrey L. Tilson, RENCI

 Funded by NOAA
 </h3>

 ## Overview
 The Reanalysis project generates ADCIRC model output in netCDF format on the NOAA HSOFS grid.
-The files are served via a THREDDS Data Server (see below for details).
+The files are served via a THREDDS Data Server (see below).
 Each year is stored as a separate set of files, and extracting timeseries at user-specified locations across multiple years is cumbersome.
 To faciliate easier access, the netCDF files have been "chunked" along the time dimension and the data variables transposed (nodesXtime instead of timeXnodes).
 This substantially speeds up extraction of data along the time dimension.
 The reorganized files have different filenames from the default ADCIRC names.
 E.g., fort.63.nc is renamed fort.63.d0.no-unlim.T.rc.nc.
-The latter files are accessed in the notebook.
+The latter files are accessed in the companion demonstration notebook.

 RENCI has written a python utilities package that allows users to extract timeseries at (relatively) arbitrary points in the ADCIRC grid.
 This package performs element searches to locate a point within the grid, extracts time series at the element vertices, and interpolates to the point.
 The package hides the details of this process and provides high-level functions taht can be called directly.
 This approach is detailed below.

 RENCI has developed a demonstration Jupyter/python notebook for accessing the Reanalysis data.
 The notebook allows a user to extract timeseries from the Reanalysis by specifying a range of years, a set of lon/lat points, and one of several model variables.
 The notebook is hosted at mybinder.org, [https://tinyurl.com/RenciReanalysis](https://tinyurl.com/RenciReanalysis).

-The notebook can also be run on a local jupyter server by cloning the notebook repo and executing the notebook file.
+The notebook can also be run on a local jupyter server by cloning the notebook repo, making a suitable virtual environment, and executing the notebook file.

 ## Release notes:
+v2.00: release 2.0 of the reanalysis dataset.
+Note that NOAA's CORA project considers this version 1.0.
+The previous version is called 0.9.

+v1.01: fixes python code issue with missing values at year boundaries

+v1.0: First Complete dataset.

 v0.9 Original draft release

-v1.0: First Complete dataset.

-v1.01: fixes python code issue with missing values at year boundaries

 ## Getting started
  The notebook and supporting python class and utilities is available at [git@github.com:RENCI/EDSReanalysis.git](git@github.com:RENCI/EDSReanalysis.git).